Attempted Murder Charges in Jacksonville, FL: Get the Defense You Need

 Even though the murder was “attempted,” the state of Florida considers this act to be the same as actually killing someone, which means the punishments are nearly identical.

-If found guilty for attempted murder, you will almost certainly be sent to jail.
+If found guilty of attempted murder, you will almost certainly be sent to jail.
 How much time you spend in prison will depend on whether or not you are charged with attempted murder in the first or second degree.

 First Degree Attempted Murder

 Attempted murder in the first degree is charged when the prosecution believes the accused acted in a premeditated way.

 This means you planned out when and where you were going to kill the other person and then acted on these plans, even if the murder itself did not happen.
 You may also be charged with first-degree attempted murder if a firearm was discharged during the incident, regardless of your intent.

 Like murder in the first degree, attempted murder in the first degree is punished with a minimum jail sentence of 25 years, which can be extended to life in prison, or, in some extreme circumstances, the death penalty.

 The alternative to first degree attempted murder is attempted murder in the second degree.
 The difference here is that you did not plan out or premeditate the killing of another person.
 Instead, you acted in the moment.

 This is often referred to as a “crime of passion.”

 Punishments for attempted murder in the second degree tend to be less severe, but they still include jail time.
 However, the maximum sentence for this crime is 15 years in prison.